varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 to implement other means to associate storage with object instances.

-Using ``VRT_priv_task()`` to maintin per object instance state is a convenient yet inofficial interface which was not originally intended for this purpose and will likely be replaced with a more suitable interface.
+Using ``VRT_priv_task()`` to maintin per object instance state is a convenient yet unofficial interface which was not originally intended for this purpose and will likely be replaced with a more suitable interface.